 By grouping related items together.
 For example, sports stores typically organize their inventory by sport.
 If someone was shopping for a hockey stick, they’re typically not too far away from the stick tape, pucks.
 Why?
 Because those items are directly related to the anchor item (the stick) and the customer is more than likely going to need them as well.

-By grouping related items together, you’re enabling customers to get the products they need without needing to exert and effort to find them.
+By grouping related items together, you’re enabling customers to get the products they need without having to exert any effort to find them.
 The result is an increased average transaction value and items purchased.

 Enable impulse purchases

 Commonly referred to as point-of-purchase displays, these are the products that you typically see close to the cash register.
 They’re impulse buys—things that aren’t a big purchase and don’t require customers to research before buying.
 These products have a high margin, low price point, and help increase your annual transaction value (ATV).
 Be strategic about these products and ensure they have inherent value to the customer, whether that means that they fulfill a need, or simply make a great stocking stuffer.

 In-store promotions are one of the best ways to let customers in your store know the deals that they should take advantage of.
 By planning and implementing a merchandising strategy, you’re winning in two ways.
 First, you’re going to sell more because customers have less difficulty finding what they need (and discovering new needs!).
 Second, customers will appreciate your merchandising because it makes shopping much easier.

 Increasing your profits while simplifying your customer’s shopping experience—that sounds like a recipe for success to us.